sanyam121R/terraform-newrelic/README.md

-# Training on New Relic - Terraform
+# Training on Terraform with New Relic -

 ## Alert condition